-According to the requirements of the mandatory reserves regime established by the Bank, as at 31 December 2013, banks are required to maintain mandatory reserves in Moldovan lei and in foreign currencies (US Dollars and Euro) at 14% (as at 31 December 2012: 14%) of the base, represented by the banks' attracted funds in corresponding currencies.
+According to the requirements of the mandatory reserves regime established by the Bank, as at 31 December 2014, banks are required to maintain mandatory reserves in Moldovan lei and in foreign currencies (US Dollars and Euro) at 14% (as at 31 December 2013: 14%) of the base, represented by the banks' attracted funds in corresponding currencies.
 The mandatory reserves in Moldovan Leu are maintained in average by banks on Loro accounts opened with the Bank during the maintenance period or on the account of mandatory reserves in national currency opened with the Bank.
-The mandatory reserves in foreign currency are registered in the Bank's accounting records, in the mandatory reserves in foreign currency account and are placed in the Bank's Nostro accounts with foreign banks.